 Describe Your Feelings…Don’t Become Them.
-Permit me to be blunt.
 One of the hallmarks of mental health is emotional regulation.
+It’s the essential guideline for effectively managing marital conflict.
 If you want to have a difficult conversation with your spouse, saying “I feel…” is a good way to start.

 I feel ignored, furious, disappointed, sad, frustrated…etc. Let there be a part of you that watches.
 I call it having an “observing self.”
 Avoid attacking your partner’s character.

 Whenever you start out with “you always…you never…why did you…how could you…” You are making your partner synonymous with the problem.
 Consequently, you forfeit the ability to recruit them to help with a solution.